-CFACH supported 9 surgery operations – one in Kenya, six in Tanzania and two in India!
-In addition we conducted 56 medical reviews and provided medicine for 22 patients.”
+CFACH supported 15 surgery operations – eight in Kenya, three in Egypt, two in Tanzania, one India and one in Spain!
+In addition we conducted 69 medical reviews and provided medicine for 22 patients.

 Our Mission is to facilitate and coordinate medical support programs for marginalized children affected by heart disease.

 This campaign focuses on raising funds for pre-op needs to help a child to live a healthy life.
 In order to prepare for a successful operation, your support will facilitate pre-surgery assessment , transport for medical review, documents for travel and stay at the Family Centre.

 On 26th September 2021, Care for A Child’s Heart (CFACH) in partnership with PedalWise Kenya held their first ever event- a duathlon!
 The event was hosted at Migaa Golf Club, Nairobi and was sponsored by Safaricom.The event drew cyclists and runners from all over East Africa.
 Huge numbers showed up and CFACH made many friends.

 CFACH’s hearts for Kids program is supported by individuals, families, foundations, businesses, churches and organizations from across the country.
 Gifts of all sizes are helping the Hearts for Kids program have a positive effect on the lives of children in need and their families.
 We hope you will join us by making a donation today.